 Rewards and Loyalty Programs

-At Juana’s Garden, we offer the Amigos Rewards program to thank our customers.
-Every purchase earns you points that can be redeemed for discounts.
+At Juana’s Garden, we offer the Amigos Rewards program — every purchase earns you points redeemable for discounts.
+We also run regular deals to make legal cannabis more accessible.

 Planning Your Downtown Montpelier Visit